kuan51/dcli/README.md

 1. Initialize the app with **--init**
 2. Paste your DigiCert API key
 3. Enter the directory where you want to save the files.
-Leave blank for the current directory.
+Leave blank for the current directory (Recommended).

 ---

-## Placing your first order

-If possible, complete the domain approval first by DNS txt or cname.
-See **-dns** and **-dcv**.
-This will allow your order to be processed faster.
-Also submit your organization for approval with **--new-org**.

-1. Once the domain and org validation is complete you can submit a new order and instantly complete the request with **--init-cert**.
-2. Run the app with **--new-cert**.
-It will show you a list of validated organizations ready for use.
-Type the org id and press enter.
-3. A list of validated domains will be shown, *but you can enter any valid domain or sub-domain.* Type the common name you want to use.
-4. A private will be generated.
-2048 is the current minimum and 4096 is the highest.
-Most modern devices can support 4096 and this is the recommended choice for those security oriented.
-5. A CSR will also be generated for your order.
-Enter the country, state/province, and city as prompted.
-6. Choose a signature hash algorithm. *sha256* is a good default, but it can be increased to *sha512* for the security oriented.
-7. Pick how long the certificate is valid for.
-1 or 2 years.
-Use 3 for a custom expiration date with the format *YYYY-MM-DD*.
-8. Choose a file format.
-Choose *p7b* for Windows and *other* for Mac/Linux.

----

 ## Initializing your first org

-1. Create your organization with **--new-org**.
-Fill in the info as prompted and copy the new org id.
-2. Submit the organization for validation with **--submit-org [ov/ev/cs/evcs]**.
-Paste the org id.
-3. Choose a user to be the organization contact.
-4. Initialize the org with **--init-org**.
+*Use the --init-org option to submit an organization to Digicert for validation.
+A configuration file will also be generated for the organization in the conf.d directory.
+This file is crucial for the application to work.
+If the configuration file is accidentally deleted, you must re-initialize the organization with --init-org.
+Your organization must be initialized before you can request a certificate for it.*

+*Digicert performs a identity verification on all orders it receives (unless it is a DV or Domain Validated order).
+Contact their validation department at 1-801-701-9600 option 1 if you need to expedite the approval for your organization.*

+1. Create or submit an existing organization for validation by using **--init-org**
+2. Enter **y** if you want to create a new organization, **n** if you want to use an existing organization.
+3. Complete the form as prompted.

 ---